Cornell Law School

 Cornell Law is a pioneer in feminist legal studies, being the first U.S. law school to establish an endowed chair in Feminist Jurisprudence through the Dorothea S. Clarke Professorship.
 This program underscores Cornell’s commitment to advancing gender equality and promoting diverse perspectives in the study and practice of law.

-Frequently Asked Questions About Cornell Law School
+FAQs About The Cornell Law School

 1. Is Cornell A Good Law School?